wintvelt/sst-test/README.md

 4. Create the remote origin - via vscode direct, or
     - on github site, create a new repo
     - locally: `git remote add origin [your new github repo url]`
-    - `git push -u --force origin master`
+    - `git push -u --force origin main`
     - best to create a public repo, if you want free use of GitKraken to view branche structure
     - vscode publishing will not trigger workflow, subsequent commits will.
 Their test runs will fail until secrets are set
 5. Set the secrets